Table of Contents

-A great example is a project management app.
-The project may begin with sales and budget in the planning stage and then focus on milestones and tasks in the production stage.
+A great example is our project management sample app.
+The project initially involves sales and budgeting during the planning stage, and then shifts its focus to milestones and tasks during the production stage.

 Requirements

-Other good resources can be found in our About Your Database and Working With Pages sections of the knowledge base.
+Other good resources can be found in our About Your Database and Working With Pages article in our knowledge base.

 Steps

-In this example, you will be adding stages to a project management app.
-Those stages will include:
+In this example, we will guide you through the process of adding stages to a project management app.
+These stages will include:

 • Planning